 TO MAKE MUCH OF JESUS: EXALT

 This should be the goal of every Christian.
-Considering simply who God is, and then to add on top of that what He has done for us, our objective in life as believers should be to make much of Him (1 Peter 4:11).
+Considering simply who God is, and then adding what He has done for us, our objective in life as believers should be to make much of Him (1 Peter 4:11).
 This is the objective and passion of our church.
 This is expressed in a few ways:

 REPRODUCING DISCIPLES: DISCIPLE

-Both Matthew and Luke in their accounts of the life of Jesus record the idea of discipleship as His last words.
-This is obviously important and we believe this should be at the heart of every individual Christian, as well as every local church.
+In their accounts of Jesus' life, Matthew and Luke record the idea of discipleship as His last words.
+This is important, and we believe this should be at the heart of every individual Christian, as well as every local church.
 Jesus did not just call us to make “Christians,” people who simply profess, but rather to make “disciples,” someone whose life is completely sold out to serve the King (Matthew 28:18-20).
-Our deepest desire for man is continual, reproducible discipleship as seen in 2 Timothy 2:2.
+Our deepest desire for man is continual, reproducible discipleship, as seen in 2 Timothy 2:2.
 As a church, we will look to do this in three ways:

-Reach the Lost Every soul is one Jesus longs for.
-Discipleship didn’t just include making those who already believe stronger in their faith, but rather reaching the lost and bringing them into the Kingdom as well (Matt.
+Reach the Lost: Every soul is one Jesus longs for.
+Discipleship doesn’t just include making those who already believe stronger in their faith.
+Throughout Scripture, it also includes reaching the lost and bringing them into the Kingdom (Matt.
 28:19, Lk.
-15:4).
-Our goal should be that every person hears the Good News of Jesus Christ, in hopes that God would work on their hearts and bring them to Himself (Rom.
+15:4, 19:10).
+God has called each Christian to reach the lost (Acts 1:8, 2 Co.
+5:18-20), and often God calls individuals to specific groups of people or locations (Acts 9:15, Gal.
+1:15-16, 2:7, Rom.
+15:16).
+We desire that every Christian is making disciples wherever they go (Mt.
+28:19).
+However, we also want every member to feel responsible for one place, a specific location, or people group that they’re intentionally investing in, seeking to allow the gospel to permeate through them there.
+Our goal should be that everyone hears the Good News of Jesus Christ in hopes that God would work on their hearts and bring them to Himself (Rom.
 10:13-15, 1 Tim.
 2:4).

 IMPACT THE WORLD: SEND

 Discipleship doesn’t stop with personal growth.
 True disciples impact the world around them; they live “sent lives.”
 God’s whole plan from the start has been to redeem the whole world to Himself (Genesis 3:15).
 As individuals, we want to live sent lives by loving those around us and making an impact where we live, work, and play.
-As we seek to love our neighbors through service (thus fulfilling the Great Commandment, Mark 22:39), we seek to help them exalt Christ, become disciples, and live sent lives as well.
+As we seek to love our neighbors through service (thus fulfilling the Great Commandment, Mark 12:39), we seek to help them exalt Christ, become disciples, and live sent lives.
 As a church, we will look to do this in three ways:

-Serve the Church The church is not built on the talents of a few, but the sacrifices of many.
-Every person has gifts and talents, that if used to serve the church, will make an eternal difference (1 Co.
+Serve the Church - The church is not built on the talents of a few but on the sacrifices of many.
+Every person has gifts and talents that, if used to serve the church, will make an eternal difference (1 Co.
 12, 14, Rom.
 12).
-Because of this reality, we don’t just “do” church, but give our lives to God’s plan believing that Generosity is Worship (2 Co.
+Because of this reality, we don’t just “do” church but give our lives to God’s plan believing that Generosity is Worship (2 Co.
 8-9).
-We seek to be generous with our time, talents and treasures, that the Kingdom of God may be expanded in and through us.
+We seek to be generous with our time, talents, and treasures so that the Kingdom of God may be expanded in and through us.

-Serve the City We see what the city could be.
-Like Israel, the church isn’t meant to be a blessing just for itself, but rather for everyone around them (Gen. 12:2, Jer.
+Serve the City - We see what the city could be.
+Like Israel, the church isn’t meant to be a blessing for itself but for everyone around them (Gen. 12:2, Jer.
 29:7, Acts 6:1-3).
 We want to bless Austin so much that if our church were to disappear, we would be greatly missed because of the impact we have on this city.
 We as a church will serve the community in tangible ways to simply be a blessing to it (Gal.
 2:10).
-Ultimately, we hope our serving will also give platform for hearing the gospel and for gospel-transformation, bringing the blessing of the Kingdom to the urban-core of Austin, the University of Texas, and the surrounding areas.
+Ultimately, we hope our serving will also give a platform for hearing the gospel and for gospel transformation, bringing the blessing of the Kingdom to the urban core of Austin, the University of Texas, and the surrounding areas.

-Plant Churches The local church is God’s means of redeeming the world.
-We believe that the best way to reach the world is to plant churches.
-Local churches are uniquely designed to bring gospel vitality to their specific contexts, as they understand and serve their communities.
-Therefore, we desire to plant 100 churches in the first 50 years of being a church.
-In fact, we don’t celebrate growing, we celebrate going.
+Plant Churches - The local church is God’s means of redeeming the world.
+We believe planting churches is the best way to reach the world.
+Local churches are uniquely designed to bring gospel vitality to their specific contexts as they understand and serve their communities.
+Therefore, we desire to plant 100 churches nationally in the first 50 years of being a church.
+We don’t celebrate growing, we celebrate going.
 This was the vision and mission of Christ to bring the gospel to the world, as is clearly shown throughout the New Testament (Matt.
 28:18-20, Acts 14:1-28, John 20:21).

 FOR THE GLORY OF GOD

-We are trusting God to help us plant 200 churches in 50 years.
-Within this “grand vision” there are also several smaller visions we hope to fulfill as a church family as well.
+We are trusting God to help us plant 100 churches in 50 years.
+Within this “grand vision,” there are also several smaller visions we hope to fulfill as a church family.
 We aim to be a resourcing church, blessing individuals, churches, and organizations around us.
-We aim to be a blessing to the community, to where if The Well were to disappear, the city would be far worse, because of the impact of our presence.
+We aim to be a blessing to the community, to where if The Well were to disappear, the city would be far worse because of the impact of our presence.
 We strive to be a diverse community that foreshadows our true home, heaven.
-We seek to be a family together, showing others what the church truly could be.
+We seek to be a family, showing others what the church truly could be.

-There are many other visions, both short-term and long-term in their nature!
-Ultimately we feel called by God though to be multipliers.
-With each multiplication, more expressions of the Kingdom exist, and within those expressions God’s glory is advanced, and darkness is pushed back.
-Therefore, we desire to see 200 churches in the first 50 years, and hopefully thousands more after that!
+There are many other visions, both short-term and long-term, in their nature!
+Ultimately we feel called by God, though, to be multipliers.
+With each multiplication, more expressions of the Kingdom exist, and within those expressions, God’s glory is advanced, and darkness is pushed back.
+Therefore, we desire to plant 100 churches nationally in the first 50 years of being a church!